MS Tropicale: Costa Cruises & P&O Australia

-The vessel underwent refits in Genoa over the course of 2001 and 2002, removing the iconic winged funnel, and replacing with the traditional Costa upright yellow funnel design.
-The interiors were completing renovated, transforming the Carnival themed lounges into the contemporary Italian style seemed on other Costa ships.
+The vessel underwent refits at Genoa over the course of 2001 and 2002, removing the iconic winged funnel, and replacing with the traditional Costa upright yellow funnel design.
+The interiors were completely renovated, transforming the Carnival themed lounges into the contemporary Italian style seen on other Costa ships.
 Costa Tropicale served with the company until 2005, when replacement by larger, more modern cruise ships prompted a transfer to another Carnival Corporation division: P&O Cruises Australia, where the vessel again underwent a major refit in Palermo, Italy and was renamed Pacific Star.
 She was formerly Queensland's latest cruise liner, based in Brisbane, performing cruises along the Tropical Queensland coast, to various islands in the South Pacific, New Caledonia, and to New Zealand.